 Homework will be assigned from a set of chosen chapters.
 It will be turned in each week, unless specified by the instructor.
 Homework must be turned in at the beginning of class.
 Once class starts, late homework will be graded 80% of the full grade.
 If you arrived late, you homework will also be counted as late.
 Late homework will only be accepted until the end of due day.
-You will not lose points if you make less than 3 mistakes total in one homework.
-However, if you copied from solution manual or from your classmates, you will receive zero points.
+If you copied from solution manual or from your classmates, you will receive zero points.

-• Exams
+Exams

-There will be two regular exams plus one comprehensive exam at the end of the semester.
-Exam will be closed book, cheat sheet is not allowed.
-Each exam is based on the course materials developed between two consecutive exams and possibly lab material if exist, except for the final which is comprehensive.
+There will be two midterm exams plus one final exam at the end of the semester.
+Exam will be closed book and cheat sheet is not allowed.
+Each exam is based on the course materials developed between two consecutive exams and possibly lab material if exist.
 Students are expected to take the exam on the scheduled date and time it is given.
-However, if for some acceptable reason the student is not able to do so, then he must inform the instructor in advance in writing.
-The instructor will then decide whether he will be allowed to take a makeup exam, depending on the validity of his excuse.
+However, if for some acceptable reason the student is not able to do so, then student must inform the instructor in advance with valid reasons.
+The instructor will then decide whether he/she will be allowed to take a makeup exam, depending on the validity of the excuse.
 There is only one chance for makeup exam no matter what.

-• Evaluation Method
+Evaluation Method